Events

 FORM 6150/CSCI2265: Tech Tools for Playful Learning

-Students served: Undergraduate and MA students
+Students served: Undergraduate and Master’s students

 Location: DevTech Lab, Carney Hall Room 306

 This course explores the design and use of new technologies for learning and engages students in current debates around educational technologies, computational thinking, coding and robotics.
 Students will learn how to develop, implement, and evaluate technology-rich curriculum and will design their own computational meaningful projects.
-They will visit K-2 classrooms to implement technology-rich curricula, will learn how to use video to document their experiences and will become researchers to assess the thinking and learning fostered by the different tools.
+They will visit K-2 classrooms to implement technology-rich curricula, will learn how to use video to document their experiences, and will become researchers to assess the thinking and learning fostered by the different tools.

 FORM 8840: Design of Formative Experiences